 - JS checks the revisions of the AF and, if needed, asks for further clarifications and/or amendments;

-- Upon acceptance by the JS of the modifications made, the LP submits the revised AF in Jems and uploads the final modification request signed by its legal representative;
+- Upon acceptance by the JS of the modifications made, the LP submits the revised AF in Jems and sends to the JS the final modification request signed by its legal representative;

 - JS forwards the modification request, including its technical opinion, to the relevant programme bodies for approval;